-The new multi-purpose Perth Stadium has a capacity of 60,000 (in AFL mode) and can host AFL, cricket, rugby league and union, football (soccer), and entertainment events.
-Approximately 80% of Perth Stadium crowd is expected to use the public transport options to get to and from events.
+The new multi-purpose Perth Stadium has a capacity of 60,000 (in AFL mode) and can host AFL, cricket, rugby, football, and entertainment events.
+Approximately 80% of the Perth Stadium crowd is predicted to use the public transport options to get to and from events.

-Expected to open in early 2018, Perth Stadium will be integrated within a broader Stadium Park, creating opportunities for the establishment of cafes, restaurants, playgrounds, community spaces and other infrastructure, which can be used on both the event and non-event days.
+Perth Stadium is integrated within a broader Stadium Park, creating opportunities for the establishment of cafes, restaurants, playgrounds, community spaces and other infrastructure, which can be used every day.